lia-xyz/blog-app/README.md

 ### Auth
 - `POST /auth/register` – Register a new user
-- `POST /auth/login` – Login and receive a JWT
+- `POST /auth/login` – Login and receive a JWT token
+- `POST /auth/logout` – Log the user out by clearing the authentication cookie

 ### Blog Posts
 - `GET /posts` – Get all public posts